-Installation on a Workstation
+Installing on a Workstation

 - Locate the Setup.exe file.

-- Right click on the file and select "Run as Administrator."
+- Right click on the Setup.exe file and select Run as administrator.
 If this option is not available, double click on the file.
 This will create an Open Dental shortcut on your desktop.